 Naturopaths tend to get a little bit of a bad rap, understandable.
 Some of us don’t really fit into conservative ways of thinking, of being, of working.
 There’s a lot of misconceptions about when you go to see a naturopath, what’s actually going to happen.
 So in this video I’m going to address what I think is the biggest misconception about naturopathy in Australia.

-My name is Leonie Satori.
-I'm a herbalist and naturopath with a clinic in Lismore, New South Wales.
-My passion is working with people to help them to reach their health goals.
-When we're talking about misconceptions with naturopathy, I think a lot of it is that we tend to view naturopathy in the same way that you would view visiting a GP or a specialist, looking at comparing a naturopathic medicine or holistic medicine to conventional medicine or allopathic medicine.
+When we’re talking about misconceptions with naturopathy, I think a lot of it is that we tend to view naturopathy in the same way that you would view visiting a GP or a specialist, looking at comparing a naturopathic medicine or holistic medicine to conventional medicine or allopathic medicine.

 Often what happens when you go to a conventional practitioner, your GP for example, you go with the expectation that there’ll be a diagnosed medical condition, and there will most likely be a pharmaceutical medication that will be prescribed, if necessary.
 If not, they’ll look at surgery or something else along with along those lines.
 There’s this perception that once you take your pharmaceutical medication that that gets you’re healthy and you’re cured and all is well and good.